rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 In this code, after importing the required libraries, we also import a module named utils that includes some functions, particularly get_training_dataset() which is the one we need to read input data stored as the CSV file and insert it in a data frame.

-Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells.
-Therefore, we decide to fill those rows with the mean value of "rwi", and since some values in the target dataset have exceeded 100 we set those numbers to the maximum value (100) to ensure that all values fall within the range of 0 to 100.
+Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells, so we decide to fill those rows with the mean value of "rwi".
+In the next step of data cleaning, we find some values in the target dataset that exceed 100 while the target range is from 0 to 100 so we set those numbers to the maximum value (100) to ensure that all values fall within the desired range.

 In the next step, to generate a two-class binary, we define a threshold to separate the continuous values of the target into damaged (1) and not-damaged (0) classes.
 10% is considered a reasonable house damage threshold to convert the continuous target into a binary one.
 Therefore, all values lower than this threshold will belong to class 0, and the ones greater than the threshold will consider class 1.

 Now, we have a data frame with a new column named "binary_damage" which is the target variable for the binary model.

-Then as in the same steps in other codes, we remove rows in the dataset in which windspeed equals zero, and we drop "grid_point_id" and "typhoon_year".
+At this point, we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "typhoon_year" column before we train the model on the input data.

 We used seaborn.countplot() which is a function to plot the count of observations in each category and also we provide a hist plot.

-At this step, we defined a new set of bin `bins2 = [0, 0.1, 1]` that is proper for the binary model and counted the number of samples per bin. `df["binary_damage"].value_counts(bins=binsP2)`
+Then, we defined a new set of bin `bins2 = [0, 0.1, 1]` that is proper for the binary model and counted the number of samples per bin. `df["binary_damage"].value_counts(bins=binsP2)`

 We use `NumPy.Digitize()` function to get the indices of bins to which each of these values belongs in the input array.
 Before building the binary model we describe the features and split the data into X and y.